galaxy-bg/IPMI_ILO_IDRAC_redfish/README.md

-# Server Information Retrieval Script
+# Server Information Retrieval from IPMI/ILO via redfish

 This Python script uses the Redfish API to retrieve information about a server, including the manufactur, model, serial number, and product ID.